ipastore/IG-Parser/INSTALLATION.md

 ## Further help

-If you are a Windows user and need a more detailed step-by-step installation guide with illustrations and examples, please refer to this [Installation and Usage Guide](docs/InstallationAndUsageGuide.pdf) in PDF.
-If you are a Linux user this guide should also be useful to understand the process of Installation.
+If you are a Windows user and need a more detailed step-by-step installation guide with illustrations and examples, please refer to this [Installation and Usage Guide](docs/InstallationAndUsageGuide.pdf) in PDF ([Also available in Spanish](docs/GuiaInstalacionUso.pdf) ).
+If you are a Linux user this guide should also be useful to understand the process of installation.